briankwest/roomservice/README.md

   "functions": [
     {
       "name": "add_items",
-      "description": "Adds items to the customer's order based on the provided SKUs and associates it with their phone number.", "parameters": {
+      "description": "Adds items to the customer's order based on the provided SKUs and associates it with their room number.", "parameters": {
         "type": "object",
         "properties": {
-          "phone": {
+          "room": {
             "type": "string",
-            "description": "Customer's phone number used as the order key."
+            "description": "Customer's room number used as the order key."
           },
           "skus": {
             "type": "array",